 The project was completed in July of 2012, with a capacity of 160,000 acre-feet, Los Vaqueros is now the largest reservoir in the Bay Area.

 Today, CCWD continues to meet the needs of industry and the urban population that has grown in this area.
-While there are few agricultural customers today, CCWD serves treated and untreated water to a population of 500,000 in Central and East Contra Costa County.
+While there are few agricultural customers today, CCWD serves treated and untreated water to a population of 500,000 in central and eastern Contra Costa County.

 The District is working to protect the quality of its source water in the Delta, continues to improve its treatment processes and strengthen its distribution system while holding down rates.